If you have a complaint

 We will ensure all documents and data relating to any complaint are kept confidential and only disclosed so far as is necessary for:

-c) complying with requests from the Civil Mediation Council or Scottish Mediation in the exercise of their monitoring and auditing functions.
+c) complying with requests from the Family Mediation Council or Scottish Mediation in the exercise of their monitoring and auditing functions.

 A record will be kept of each complaint, all steps taken in response to it and the outcome of the complaint, together with a copy of all correspondence, including email, and all other documents generated in response to the complaint.